Last updated November 2018

 If you or someone in your family suffers from asthma or allergies, you may be considering getting your home’s heating and cooling ducts cleaned.
-Even if you have no special health concerns, duct cleaning may appeal to you at an intuitive level.
-After all, if your ducts are cleaner, all that heated or cooled air flowing out of your vents should come out cleaner too, right?
+But even if you have no special health concerns, duct cleaning may appeal to you at an intuitive level.
+After all, if your ducts are clean, all that air flowing out of your vents should come out clean too, right?

 What They Do

-To clean ductwork, companies place the duct system under negative pressure—essentially connecting a very large, powerful vacuum cleaner to an opening in the ductwork and sucking out loose dust and other debris.
-More than one opening might be used.
-And because a vacuum isn’t powerful enough to loosen and remove all particles, duct cleaners must agitate the dust inside the ducts using a rotary brush, compressed air nozzles, and a special tool called a “skipper ball.”
-Duct-cleaning companies often also clean the heating and cooling equipment (heat exchangers, cooling coils, condensate drain pans, fan motors, fan blades, and fan housings), but cleaning this equipment isn’t necessarily included in a duct-cleaning company’s basic service.
-You might have to pay extra for equipment cleaning, and you might not need equipment cleaning if your air conditioner and furnace are regularly maintained by a heating and air-conditioning contractor who routinely does such cleaning (some don’t).
+To clean ductwork, companies place the duct system under negative pressure—essentially connecting a very large, powerful vacuum cleaner to one or more openings in the ductwork and sucking out loose dust and other debris.
+Because a vacuum isn’t powerful enough to loosen and remove all particles, duct cleaners must agitate the dust inside the ducts using a rotary brush, compressed air nozzles, and a special tool called a “skipper ball.”
+Duct-cleaning companies may also clean the heating and cooling equipment (heat exchangers, cooling coils, condensate drain pans, fan motors, fan blades, and fan housings), but cleaning this equipment isn’t always included in a duct-cleaning company’s basic service.

 Why It’s Unnecessary

-Government studies and health professionals who have investigated duct cleaning stop short of recommending against it, but neither do they endorse it as a routine measure.
-The official advisory of the U.S. Environmental Protection Agency (EPA) concludes:
+Little research has been done on the effects of duct cleaning.
+U.S.- and Canadian-government studies and health professionals who have investigated duct cleaning stop short of recommending against it, but neither do they endorse it as a routine measure.

 Duct cleaning has never been shown to actually prevent health problems.
 Neither do studies conclusively demonstrate that particle (e.g., dust) levels in homes increase because of dirty air ducts.
 This is because much of the dirt in air ducts adheres to duct surfaces and does not necessarily enter the living space...
 Moreover, there is no evidence that a light amount of household dust or other particulate matter in air ducts poses any risk to your health.

-The Canada Mortgage and Housing Corporation (CMHC) conducted a study in the 1990s to investigate two claims: that duct cleaning makes indoor air healthier and that it reduces energy costs by improving airflow.
-After testing 33 homes in Montreal before and after duct cleaning, the study found no significant improvement in air quality and that duct cleaning alone did not improve airflow or energy efficiency.
+The Canada Mortgage and Housing Corporation (CMHC) conducted a study in the 1990s to investigate two claims: duct cleaning makes indoor air healthier; and it reduces energy costs by improving airflow.
+After testing 33 homes in Montreal before and after duct cleaning, the study found no significant improvement in air quality, and found that duct cleaning alone did not improve airflow or energy efficiency.
 In some cases, measured particle levels actually increased immediately after a cleaning.
 In other cases, particle levels decreased immediately after cleaning, but returned to previous levels within weeks.

 The American Lung Association’s position on duct cleaning affirms the EPA’s statement and recommendations, but adds: